 Booming and cracking ice isn’t necessarily dangerous.
 It only means that the ice is expanding and contracting as the temperature changes.

-Schools of fish or flocks of waterfowl can also adversely affect the relative safety of ice.
+Schools of fish in a given location can also adversely affect the relative safety of ice.
 The movement of fish can bring warm water up from the bottom of the lake.
 In the past, this has opened holes in the ice causing snowmobiles and cars to break through.

-4″ – Ice fishing or other activities on foot
+4″ Okay for Ice Fishing or activities on foot

 White ice, sometimes called “snow ice,” is only about one-half as strong as new clear ice so the above thicknesses should be doubled.